-Here we have made a visit to an engineering work very interesting.
-In addition, not only did we see it on the outside, but we also got on and took a boat along the canal.
+Here we have visited an engineering work very interesting.
+In addition, we saw it on the outside, but we also got on and took a boat along the canal.

 Falkirk Wheel is a kind of boat elevator.
-It was created so that the boats can go from one canal to another, among them, are about 35 meters high!
+It was created so that the boats can go from one canal to another, which are about 35 meters high!

-On the sightseeing tour, we climbed our boat and go along the canal and watched other boats go up.
+On the sightseeing tour, we climbed our boat and went along the canal and watched other boats go up.
 It’s really funny.
 It’s a different visit to Scotland.